 Goal of the cover letter body: Build the reader’s confidence in your abilities as an accomplished graphic designer.

-Teasing out the best ideas early in the process leads to competitor-crushing success along the line, as these achievements illustrate:
+Teasing out the best ideas early in the process leads to competitor-crushing success along the line.
+I hope you will agree that my achievements illustrate this:

-- The UX and GUI design of a hospitality website won a national advertising award.
+• Designed the UX and GUI of a hospitality website, resulting in winning a national advertising award.

-- Packaging redesign of a baking brand resulted in a YOY sales uplift of +75%.
+• Redesigned the packaging of a baking brand, resulting in a year-on-year sales increase of +75%.

-- Revamping social media visuals for a travel business resulted in +160% engagement.
+• Revamped social media visuals for a travel business resulting in +160% engagement.

-- Playbook for all clients about graphics in SEM led to +21% incremental business.
+• Produced a playbook for all clients about graphics in search engine marketing led to +21% incremental business.

-- Typography and style sheets were adopted across 60 clients for my previous employer.
+• Created style sheets and selected typography which were adopted across 60 clients via my previous employer.

 This is your call to action, suggesting that this letter should not be put aside and forgotten, but that some action should be taken as a result.